ggwpez/Lambda-Counter/README.md

 ### General

-Code sometimes maybe looks obfuscated, but thats only due to optimisation.
+Code sometimes looks obfuscated, but thats only due to optimisation.
-Feel free to fork.